Modeling of point charges with distributions, regularizations, and generalized functions: Introduction

 \section{Introduction}

-The analytic investigation of electric point-charges in interaction with their own field is notorious for its difficulties with singularities and lead to artefacts like preacceleration and runaway solutions (cf.\ \cite[Sections 4.3 and 5.5]{Parrott} or \cite{Thirring:01}).
+The analytic investigation of electric point-charges in interaction with their own field is notorious for its difficulties with singularities and lead to artefacts like preacceleration and runaway solutions (cf.\ \cite[Sections 4.3 and 5.5]{Parrott} or \cite[Section 8.4]{Thirring:01}).
 One approach is to regularize the physical quantities while still keeping the geometric nature of point particles intact.
 The field dynamics has been studied by regularizations in the context of Colombeau generalized functions in \cite{HK:98} and \cite{HK:00}.
 The basic set-up in the context of electrodynamics is also described in \cite{GsponerCTED}.
+Although some of the inconsistencies could be avoided without regularizations by employing specific initial or boundary conditions or axiomatically require a modified action principle (see \cite[Chapter 6]{Rohrlich}), such attempts cannot always be considered satisfactory (cf.\ \cite[Remark (8.4.21)]{Thirring:01})

-The Colombeau-based regularization approach for the electromagnetic field of a point-charge has been substantially extended in \cite{GEW}, starting from pure Minkowski space notions of spatial distance and retarded time.
-This is used to construct a generalized function generating, by action of the d'Alembertian, the Li\'{e}nard-Wiechert potential and an additional potential with relation to weak interaction.
-We give a refined and more detailed analysis of the core of this process in Section 2.
+The Colombeau-based regularization approach for the electromagnetic field of a point-charge has been substantially extended in \cite{GEW}, starting from pure Minkowski space notions of spatial distance and retarded proper time and constructing a generalized vector field $\Phi$, which we describe in Section \ref{SecMink}.

+The action of the d'Alembertian on $\Phi$ produces the Li\'{e}nard-Wiechert potential and an additional potential with relation to weak interaction.
+We give a refined and more detailed analysis of the core of this process in Section \ref{SecLWP}.
+In other words, $\Phi$ satisfies a vector wave equation with the Li\'{e}nard-Wiechert potential and a certain weak interaction term as a right-hand side.

-In Section 3, we focus on a charged particle in its rest frame, where the Li\'{e}nard-Wiechert potential reproduces the Coulomb potential, along the lines of and extending \cite{GsponerJMP}, discussing the electric monopole, magnetic dipole, electron singularity, and self-energy.
+In Section \ref{SecSelf}, we focus on a charged particle in its rest frame, where the Li\'{e}nard-Wiechert potential reproduces the Coulomb potential, along the lines of and extending \cite{GsponerJMP}, discussing the electric monopole, magnetic dipole, electron singularity, and self-energy.
+We show that for a certain class of regularizations both the electric as well as the magnetic self-energy are infinitely large generalized numbers whose representations are very concrete in terms of the underlying regularization.
+The latter may give some support in renormalization procedures.

-Appendix A gives a detailed proof that the distribution underlying the ambiguous object $\Upsilon$, introduced in \cite{GPOT} and employed in \cite{GEW} and \cite{GEJP}, turns out to be the Heaviside function.
+The modeling of both the Li\'{e}nard-Wiechert potential and the Coulomb potential includes an essential factor in the form of a generalized function $\Upsilon$ as introduced and specified in \cites{GEW,GEJP,GPOT}.
+In Section \ref{HUps} we show in various approaches, by distribution theory or by nonlinear theories of generalized functions, that $\Upsilon$ is, in fact, equal or associated to the Heaviside function.